Backpage Sex Trafficking Lawsuit

 Backpage Sex Trafficking Lawsuit and Class Action Settlement

 Backpage was an online classified website that became widely known for its connection to sex trafficking.
 The platform generated income through ads for sexual exploitation, which included the trafficking of minors, according to victim and advocate testimony.
 Many survivors say they were advertised and sold through Backpage while facing coercion, abuse, and control.
-Backpage saw victim lawsuits emerge as awareness about the situation increased.
+Backpage sex trafficking saw victim lawsuits emerge as awareness about the situation increased.

 The legal actions proved that the company enabled human trafficking by permitting illegal ads to remain on its platform.
 The Backpage sex trafficking lawsuit later led to a major class action settlement.
 The case established an essential precedent that enabled online platforms to be held accountable while providing survivors access to justice and financial restitution.